-Previously, Lionsgate officially changed the release date for the Chris Rock-fronted reboot by nearly half a year to May 15, 2020.
+Previously, Lionsgate changed the release date for the Chris Rock-fronted reboot by nearly half a year to May 15, 2020.
 The movie, which was shot in Toronto, was originally slated for a date nearer to Halloween, on October 23, 2020.
-Obviously, the lockdown ensured that the May release date was abandoned.
-A new release date has yet to be announced.

-Before that, we reported that Samuel L. Jackson (Snakes on a Plane, Deep Blue Sea, 1408, Oldboy, RoboCop, Kong: Skull Island) is now co-starring in the movie.
+Samuel L. Jackson (Snakes on a Plane, Deep Blue Sea, 1408, Oldboy, RoboCop, Kong: Skull Island) co-stars in the movie.

-Rock is playing a “police detective investigating a series of grisly crimes,” while Jackson portrays his character’s father.
+Rock plays a “police detective investigating a series of grisly crimes,” while Jackson portrays his character’s father.
 Other confirmed cast members include Max Minghella (Horns) who will play William Schenk, Rock’s partner and Marisol Nichols (Scream 2) will play Captain Angie Garza, Rock’s boss.

 Joe Drake, chairman of the Lionsgate Motion Picture Group, said: “We think Samuel L. Jackson and Chris Rock along with Max Minghella and Marisol Nichols make this film completely special in the Saw canon and we can’t wait to unleash this unexpected and sinister new story on fans of this franchise.
 This is next level of Saw on full tilt.”

-The new Saw offshoot is being produced by Mark Burg and Oren Koules, and directed by Darren Lynn Bousman (St. Agatha; Abbatoir; The Barrens; Saw II, Saw III and Saw IV).
+Produced by Mark Burg and Oren Koules and directed by Darren Lynn Bousman (St. Agatha; Abbatoir; The Barrens; Saw II, Saw III and Saw IV).
 The screenplay was written by Pete Goldfinger and Josh Stolberg (Jigsaw; Sorority Row; Piranha 3D and Piranha 3DD, based on a storyline by Chris Rock.

 Variety first reported that actor-comedian Chris Rock and Lionsgate are collaborating on a Saw spinoff.
 Rock said: “I’ve been a fan of Saw since the first film in 2004.
 I am excited by the opportunity to take this to a really intense and twisted new place.”

-Joe Drake, chairman of Lionsgate’s Motion Picture Group, made the announcement that the new movie will be released on October 23, 2020.
+Joe Drake, chairman of Lionsgate’s Motion Picture Group, enthused about the new movie:

 “When Chris Rock came to us and described in chilling detail his fantastic vision that reimagines and spins off the world of the notorious Jigsaw Killer, we were all-in,” said Drake.
 “Saw’ is one of the highest-grossing horror franchises of all time [grossing nearly $1 billion worldwide] and it’s one of Lionsgate’s most successful film series.